Drakkar-Software/OctoBot-Docs/partners/hollaex/setup.md

 # Account setup

+{% hint style="info" %}
+HollaEx is an open-source white label exchange: OctoBot is compatible with every HollaEx powered exchange.
+{% endhint %}

 An API Key can be considered as a username that is generating to allow access to data.

 An API Secret, also referred to as API Private Key is simply a password used in combination with an API Key.

 ## Create an account

-- Fill the registration form on [HollaEx](https://dash.hollaex.com/signup) or on the HollaEx powered exchange you wish to trade on.
+- Fill the registration form on the HollaEx powered exchange you wish to trade on (or on [hollaex.com](https://dash.hollaex.com/signup) to use HollaEx's demo exchange).

 ## Generate API key